Severson-Group/AMDS/Motherboard/docs/Motherboard_REVC.md

 <img src="Images/Jumper_modes.png" width="400"/>

 There are two interfacing DB-15 connectors in the measurement board.
-One connector is used for isoSPI or differential IO communication another connector is used for general purpose IO.
+One connector is used for isoSPI and differential IO communication, and another connector is used for general purpose IO, which are connected to the GPIO pins of the MCU.

 1. Communication DB15 connector, pin mappings is as shown,